 If it weren’t for the fact she’d taken a small dosage herself, backwashing a gallon jug of water into extra potent ketamine would have been boring as all get out.
 Fortunately, the ability to totally control her physiology let her ignore the age-old adage of not touching your own supply.
 No nasty side effects for her.
 Just tedium.

 What was supposed to her room was really a makeshift drug lab, aside from her bed.
 In Blackburn, especially in the Cauldron, people didn’t ask too many questions or peek around your living space that much.
-Almost the day after escaping Skinnyman’s clutches she became the top drug producer and distributor in the Blackburn metro.
+It was long after gaining her freedom that she became the top drug producer and distributor in the Blackburn metro.
 It came naturally, after all.
 She didn’t even know what to do with all the money she raked in on a weekly basis.
 Most of it was blown on expensive booze and designer clothes.

 Her cell phone blaring the Ramones snapped her out of her ruminations.
 She didn’t remember playing any music… oh wait that was her ringtone.
 She flipped it over.
 It was Jessica.